Derya Türk-Nachbaur: Political career

 In addition to her committee assignments, Türk-Nachbaur has been chairing the German Parliamentary Friendship Group for Cyprus and Malta.
 She is also a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE).
 In the Assembly, she serves on the Committee on Equality and Non-Discrimination and the Sub-Committee on the Rights of Minorities.

+In 2023, Türk-Nachbaur. co-founded the Cross-Party Parliamentary Group on the Situation of the Uyghurs.

 Within her parliamentary group, Türk-Nachbaur belongs to the Parliamentary Left, a left-wing movement.